 As scientists track warming waters, shifting habitats, ocean acidification, and changing human relationships with the ocean, it has become clear that ocean change has profound implications for people and ecosystems.
-At COMPASS, we champion and support scientists to engage with complex policy questions—like how to manage resources in a changing ocean—and we create opportunities for science to have broader impact by convening key people at key times.
-We co-hosted a webinar with NOAA Fisheries in December 2018 to discuss science, policy, and management gaps and opportunities.
-A recording of the webinar 'Fishing for Solutions: A Science Briefing on Ocean Change and Fisheries' is available below.
+At COMPASS, we champion and support scientists to engage with complex policy questions – like how to manage resources in a changing ocean – and we create opportunities for science to have broader impact by convening key people at key times.